akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 # Sharded Daemon Process

-@@@ warning

-This module is currently marked as @ref:[may change](../common/may-change.md) because it is a new feature that needs feedback from real usage before finalizing the API.
-This means that API or semantics can change without warning or deprecation period.
-It is also not recommended to use this module in production just yet.

-@@@

 ## Module info

 To use Akka Sharded Daemon Process, you must add the following dependency in your project: